 - Community development

-- · Art and culture
+- Art and culture

-- · Community facility bookings and leases
+- Community facility bookings and leases

-- · Civic functions
+- Civic functions

 - Major event delivery

 - Communications

-- · Community consultation
+- Community consultation

-- · Customer service
+- Customer service

-- City run events for seniors, young people and, in celebration of our diverse community, through Pride and reconciliation celebrations. - Sponsored festivals and events decreased due to COVID-19 restrictions and uncertainty. - The City's Customer Service Centre moved to the City's Library and Local History Centre. - The City also took responsibility for the City of Vincent Community Centre, formerly known as the Loftus Community Centre.
+- City run events for Seniors, Youth and, in celebration of our diverse community, through Pride and Reconciliation celebrations. - Sponsored festivals and events was lower due to less community events. - The City's Customer Service Centre was moved to the City's Library and Local History Centre. - The City also took responsibility for the City of Vincent Community Centre, formerly known as the Loftus Community Centre.